Ficool

 Tonks.

 He gripped the edge of the desk, knuckles white, head bowed as another wave of pain rolled through his skull.
-It wasn't sharp—nothing so merciful.
-Just dull and persistent, like a low thrum of magic refusing to burn out.
-He pressed his fingertips to his temple, eyes closed, and breathed through it, thinking—foolishly, instinctively—of her laugh.
+It was not sharp, nothing so merciful.
+Just dull and persistent, a low thrum that would not ebb.
+He pressed his fingertips to his temple, eyes closed, and breathed through it, thinking foolishly and instinctively of her laugh.

 That laugh.
 Irreverent.
 Unfiltered.
-Joyous in a way he hadn't allowed himself to be in years.
+Joyous in a way he had not allowed himself to be in years.

-She'd changed.
-He'd seen it happen.
-The mischief hadn't vanished, but it had stilled, deepened somehow.
-The brightness in her eyes no longer scattered—no, it focused now.
-Like light narrowed through a wand tip.
+She had changed.
+He had seen it happen; the mischief had not vanished but had settled, deepened somehow.
+The brightness in her eyes was no longer scattered; it was focused now, like light narrowed through a wand tip.

-And she looked at him differently, too.
+And she looked at him differently too.
 Not with pity, never that.
-Not with the starry-eyed awe that often came from younger students, either.
-But with something quieter.
+Not with the starry-eyed awe that often came from younger students either, but with something quieter.
 Steadier.
 A kind of determined tenderness that left him raw.
-As if she'd decided he mattered—and would keep deciding, no matter how many times he tried to convince her otherwise.
+As if she had decided he mattered and would keep deciding, no matter how many times he tried to convince her otherwise.

 And the worst of it?